jens-create/socialdata2023/docs/index.md

 A quick search on the net reveals that the road is a major thoroughfare in Brooklyn, New York City.
 It stretches from the Brooklyn waterfront on the East River all the way to Jamaica, Queens.
 The road is 17 kilometers long and is a major east–west street in Brooklyn.
 The avenue is known for its high traffic volume and is notorious for its high accident rate due to its design.

-An article from 2021, <a href="https://nyc.streetsblog.org/2021/10/16/safety-third-hit-and-run-driver-kills-deaf-man-on-notorious-speedway-that-dot-failed-to-fix/">[SAFETY THIRD: Hit-and-Run Driver Kills Deaf Man on Notorious Speedway that DOT Failed to Fix]</a>, sheds light upon the fact there has been renovation projects on improving the safety of `Atlantic Avenue` since 2014.
+An article from 2021, <a href="https://nyc.streetsblog.org/2021/10/16/safety-third-hit-and-run-driver-kills-deaf-man-on-notorious-speedway-that-dot-failed-to-fix/">[SAFETY THIRD: Hit-and-Run Driver Kills Deaf Man on Notorious Speedway that DOT Failed to Fix]</a>, sheds light upon the fact there have been renovation projects on improving the safety of `Atlantic Avenue` since 2014.
 The project, which aimed to improve safety for pedestrians and cyclists, involved adding high visibility crosswalks and curb extensions, but critics state that it has not fundamentally altered the geometry of the street or provided traffic calming measures.
 The article argues that despite the renovation, the number of injuries on the roadway has remained high, and the project's Phase II does not even have funding.
 Thus, in the future the policymakers should prioritize the renovation of Atlantic Avenue to improve the safety of the street.
 We can validate this claim by looking at the number of accidents on Atlantic Avenue over time.

 <div class ="row" style="margin-top:20px;">